-There are so many smartphones, tablets, or TVs in children’s bedrooms these days- but is it a good idea?
+There are so many smartphones, tablets, or TVs in kids’ bedrooms these days- but are they a good idea?
 Here are some things to consider when thinking about extra screen time in the bedroom.

 Fewer TVs in Kids’ Bedrooms

 Did you know that the number of televisions in US households has gone down since 2009?
 That’s what a recent study by the U.S. Energy Information Administration has shown.

 That’s why, for this article, we’ll consider smartphones and tablets to be just like TVs in children’s bedrooms.
 So when we say “TV” just consider any electronic device where you could watch TV.
 We’ll tell you factors to consider if you decide to allow your child to use these devices in their bedrooms.

 Screen Time in the Digital Age